Best Auckland Venues for Cocktail Functions

 Proposed view of Glasshouse Morningside

-Not officially open yet, this incredible greenhouse-style venue is a perfect little oasis in the hustle and bustle of the city.
+This incredible greenhouse-style venue is a perfect little oasis in the hustle and bustle of the city.
 It is a stunning glass house filled with bespoke furniture and lush greenery that can host around 400 guests in a cocktail setting.
 Glasshouse Morningside is the perfect venue for a daytime cocktail function, enjoying the green space, entirely lit with natural light.
 Having partnered with some of the best caterers in Auckland, this venue can create a menu to suit your individual taste or thematic needs.
-Watch this space.
-Glasshouse Morningside will be opening soon and it is certain to become an Auckland hotspot.

 Image sourced from Co worker.com